- Code MATH3511

 This course presents the basic elements of scientific computing, in particular the methods for solving or approximating the solution of calculus and linear algebra problems associated with real world problems.
-Using a non-trivial model problem such as the heat equation, and sophisticated scientific computing and visualisation environments, students are introduced to the basic computational concepts of stability, accuracy and efficiency, as new numerical methods and techniques are introduced to solve progressively more challenging problems.
+Drawing on non-trivial problems from disciplines including physics, engineering and chemistry, and sophisticated scientific computing and visualisation environments, students are introduced to the basic computational concepts of stability, accuracy and efficiency, as new numerical methods and techniques are introduced to solve progressively more challenging problems.

 Honours Pathway Option (HPO):

-2. Use appropriate tools to verify the output and reliability of code/data
+- Use appropriate mathematical and computational tools to verify the reliability of scientific computing calculations.

-- 5 written assignments demonstrating a problem-based understanding of algorithms (30%; LO 1, 2, 3)
+- 5 written assignments demonstrating a problem-based understanding of underlying algorithms and mathematical techniques (30) [LO 1,2,4]